SNHD-Development/FormSchemaRender/README.md

 To add confirmation before click simply add the Options.Confirmed = true.

+To look up the User can Options.ShowOnUser as an array of string.

+	{
+		"Type": "Button",
+		"Description": "Mark as Testing",
+		"Url": "{Valid URL Logic}",
+		"Attributes": {
+			"Class": "btn btn-success"
+		},
+		"Options": {
+			"Internal": true,
+			"AppendId": true,
+			"ShowOnStatus": [
+				"Status One"
+			],
+			"ShowOnMode": [
+				"read"
+			],
+			"ShowOnUser": [
+				"user one"
+			],
+			"Confirmed": true
+		}
+	}

 ### UserId Field

 This is the user id from user collection.
 This will link to user collection to check the claim for each form.